plotly/plotly.github.io/_posts/plotly2/2016-07-22-how-to-style-your-plot.md

  - title: Traces
    sub-steps:
-    - copy: "The 'Traces' tab is a section to edit style attributes of the charts' values or data.
+    - copy: "The 'Traces' tab is a section to edit style attributes of the chart's values or data.
 For basic plots such as line and scatter, this is where you change the color and thickness of your lines.
 You can also play with the color, diameter and symbol of your points."
       img: "![Traces line and scatter](../static/images/styling-and-customizing-graphs/style-traces-line.gif)"
     - copy: "Your lines don't have to plain straight ones!
 Click on the TYPE dropdown to see the different dashes to spruce up your plot.
 The same can be done in a contour plot."
       img: "![Traces dashes](../static/images/styling-and-customizing-graphs/style-traces-dashes.gif)"